oodsway/FreeBSD_install_guides/FreeBSD11+xfce.md

 7- FreeBSD 11 Xfce Review
 ```

 All credit belongs to **Linux Video Tutorials**.
 All mistakes are mine.
-Use at your own risk.
+Use this guide at your own risk.

 **After instaling FreeBSD11, reboot and login as root**